hashicorp/terraform-website/content/source/docs/enterprise/private/admin/general.html.md

 ---
 layout: "enterprise2"
 page_title: "General Settings - Admin - Private Terraform Enterprise"
-sidebar_current: "docs-enterprise2-private-general"
+sidebar_current: "docs-enterprise2-private-administration-general"
 ---

 # Administration: General Settings

 General settings control global behavior in Private Terraform Enterprise.
+To access general settings, visit the Site Administration area and click **Settings** in the left menu.
+To save the settings, click **Save Settings** at the bottom of the page.

 ## Organization creation

-Organization creation can be limited to site administrators.
+Organization creation can be limited to site administrators or allowed for all users.
+Limiting organization creation to administrators means that the need for new organizations can be audited and their creation easily monitored.

+When new user accounts are created, if they cannot create their own organizations, they will be unable to access any Terraform Enterprise resources until they are added to a team.

 ## API Rate Limiting

+By default, requests to the Terraform Enterprise API from a single user or IP address are [limited to 30 requests per second](../../api/index.html#rate-limiting) to prevent abuse or hogging of resources.
+Since usage patterns may vary for a given instance, this can be updated to match local needs.

 ## Support email address

+The support email address is used in system emails and other contact details.
+It defaults to support@hashicorp.com.
+If you'd like  users of your instance to reach out to a specific person or team when they have issues, it can be changed to a local email address.